-Discovering that your home or business has a leaky roof can be very discouraging; particularly, if water has leaked inside and damaged the the decking, insulation, drywall, carpet and personal items.
+Discovering that you have a leaking roof can be very discouraging; particularly, if water has leaked inside and damaged the roof deck, insulation, drywall, carpet and personal items.

 There are several reasons why shingle roofs degrade to the point where replacing the roof is the only practical solution.
 Here is a list of the more common causes: